hanezu/hanezu.github.io/_posts/2017-06-01-Counterexample-of-Abusing-Simultaneous-Assignments-in-Python.md

 # 'Order' of 'Simultaneous' Assignment

 If you thought "it is actually not simultaneous!" then you are on the right track.
-It isn't.
 The order does matter.

 ## An example from the above Counterexample